 A shallow plastic medicine teaspoon (calibrated and available at pharmacies) is easier to use than a teaspoon.
 To wipe the remaining medicine from the spoon, use the upper lip sweep, sweeping the bowl against the inside of your baby’s lip as you pull the spoon from your baby’s mouth.
 A calibrated medicine dropper inserted into the side of baby’s mouth, between cheek and gum, is a proven medicine-giving aid.
 Squirt in a few drops at a time in between swallows.
 Some babies accept medicines best from a tiny plastic cup, which can also be used to catch and recycle the dribbles.

 The intestines absorb most medications within a half-hour to forty-five minutes.
 If your baby has retained the medicine that long, it is usually unnecessary to make up the dose.
-If baby spits up the medicine immediately, repeat the dosage – unless precise dosing is necessary, as is the case with some heart and asthma medicines.
-If the child spits up an antibiotic within ten minutes after administration, repeat the dose.
+However, we always advise calling your doctor’s office if your baby spits up a prescription medication.

 Sometimes a baby is too sick to retain oral medicine and spits up every dose.
 This is common with oral fever medications, such as acetaminophen.
 In this case, consider talking to your child’s doctor about using the fever-lowering medicine in suppository form.
 Also, your doctor may prescribe an anti-vomiting suppository to be given twenty to thirty minutes before an oral dosage, which may help the oral medicine stay down.

 Compounding the Medication